malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 Now, we know that our minds have their limitations, that they do not always produce rational conclusions [citations].
 These ideas that we form about the special nature of subjective experience were constructed by these same irrational minds.
 If these ideas were formed by one irrational mind examining another, then we might be better off, but unfortunately that is not possible.
 So these ideas were formed by each irrational mind examining itself, using those same irrational processes to interpret the observations of questionable accuracy made of that irrational behaviour.
 We are not in a strong position.

 It is from here that I provide my explanation.
-The explanatory gap is not a lack in the explanatory power of materialistic processes.
+The explanatory gap is not a lack in our ability to explain the things that _are_ through materialistic processes.
 It is an _intuitional gap_: the gap between what is known to exist and what our faulty intuition makes us believe exists.

 To make this case, I shall now offer two arguments that support this conclusion.